-If you or a loved one has cancer, you’re probably considering every option for easing side effects of treatments like chemotherapy and radiation.
+If you or a loved one have cancer, you’re probably considering every option for easing side effects of treatments like chemotherapy and radiation.
 Many ask about the connection between cancer side effects and medical marijuana.

 While this plant has a reputation as a recreational drug, a growing body of research suggests that it may have potential health benefits, too.
 Here’s what to keep in mind.